 But that’s not all.
 Georgia has a unique viticultural history and tradition.
-Many Georgian winemakers use a qvevri (a type of oval clay pot buried in the ground and filled with grapes for fermentation) to produce delicious, deep flavoured product.
+Many Georgian winemakers use a qvevri (a type of oval clay pot buried in the ground and filled with grapes for fermentation) to produce delicious, deep-flavoured products.
 Winemakers also prefer to keep the grape skins, stems, and pips in contact with the liquid during the fermentation process.
 And Georgians are helping to revive the concept of naturally-produced wines – made with as little as possible added to the grapes.
 Georgia not only has an 8000-year-old history with the grape but boasts 8000 vintages.
 The ancient traditional Georgian winemaking method that uses a qvevri is one of only two wine-related elements on the UNESCO Intangible Cultural Heritage List.

 These unique qualities help make Georgian gvino unique among the wines of the world, and the most ancient winemaking cultural tradition.

 Not St. George

 The word for Georgia in the local language is Sakartvelo.
 The word for the local people in the local lingo is Kartveli.
 The English moniker, Georgia, has nothing to do with St George, the patron saint of England, reputed dragon slayer and, based on the scant historical records, a man who popped up regularly over a thousand years of history.
 By the way, they named Georgia in the US after the King of England in 1732.

 Georgia, the country name, comes on the old Persian name for the country, gurğ.
 When you consider the size and influence of Persia (modern day Iran), it’s no wonder that the tiny nation of Sakartvelo ended up with an Anglicised version of a Persian word.
 Many Iranian elements exist in the Georgian language.